E-Levine/HSM-and-mapping/README.md

   * Logger station IDs and locations should be updated in the Data/Raw-data/Flow_logger_locations.xlsx file before cleaning and summarizing data.
   * USGS flow and salinity data can be gathered and saved for future use.
 Stations can be clustered and averaged to limit excess points or combine data if needed using cluster_points().
   * Once loggers have been identified and raw data downloaded, data can be cleaned and total daily flow and mean daily salinity calculated per logger or logger cluster group.
-  * Mean monthly values are determined to and logger locations can be mapped to determine if all relationships are needed.
+  * Mean monthly values are determined and logger locations can be mapped to determine if all relationships are needed.
-  *
+  * Flow-salinity curves are identified to determine mean optimal, sub optimal, above optimal, and outlier days of flow for ideal salinity range.
+  * Calculated days are then interpolated over the model area for flow model assessments.
 - Interpolation (uses 5_WQ_data_interpolation.R)
   * Cleaned water quality data can be used to interpolate data to the entire site area based on station locations.
 Before interpolation is applied, data should be summarized by time frame and by statistic using the 'summarize_data' function.
   * Functions for inverse distance weighting, nearest neighbor, thin plate spline, and ordinary kriging can be used independently or in combination.
 In combination, an ensemble model can also be produced using user-specified weighting.